dariubs/GoBooks/README.md

 <img src="https://raw.githubusercontent.com/mactsouk/mastering-Go-3rd/main/B17194.png" width="120px"/>

 This is the 3rd edition of Mastering Go.
 There exist many exciting new topics in this latest edition including writing RESTful services, working with the Websocket protocol, using GitHub Actions and GitLab Actions for Go projects as well as an entirely new chapter on Generics and the development of lots of practical utilities.
-You can find the book FAQ [here](https://www.mtsoukalos.eu/2021/08/mastering-go-3rd-faq/) and the TOC [here](https://www.mtsoukalos.eu/2021/08/mastering-go-3rd-edition-toc/).

 ### [Learn Data Structures and Algorithms with Golang](https://www.packtpub.com/product/learn-data-structures-and-algorithms-with-golang/9781789618501)